 Delicious and Fun Nontraditional Wedding Dessert Ideas

 There’s no two ways around it – cake is the dessert people expect to eat at a wedding.
 Although there’s no shortage of flavor combinations and fresh designs to pick from, there’s no reason you have to stick to a traditional wedding cake.
-More couples are choosing alternatives to wedding cakes including dessert buffets, mini .
-These nontraditional wedding dessert ideas allow greater creativity, can be more cost effective and will surprise your guests with an unexpected treat!
+More couples are choosing alternatives to wedding cakes including dessert buffets, mini desserts and other plated desserts.
+These creative nontraditional wedding dessert ideas can be more cost effective than a traditional cake and will surprise your guests with an unexpected treat!

 Randi Smith is the owner and creative mastermind behind local favorite cake bakery Sugar Euphoria.
 But, Randi is beloved by the wedding vendor community and local couples for more than her beautifully decorated cakes.
 Randi also offers unconventional wedding desserts including colorful macarons and creative displays.